 - Select the “Edit…” button to edit permissions.

 - Type your username to allow just your account access, or type “EVERYONE” to allow access to anybody.
 Select “OK” when you’re ready.

-- With the account you just added higlighted in the “Group or user names” area, select the “Allow” check for “Full control“.
+- With the account you just added highlighted in the “Group or user names” area, select the “Allow” check for “Full control“.
 Select “OK” when you’re ready.

-Now you should have access to edit the file and no longer receive “Access Denied” messages when attempting to work with it.
+Congratulations!
+You now have access to edit the file, and you won’t receive any more “Access Denied” messages when attempting to work with it.